FreshCrispyBacon/ADS-2/README.md

 #### The 6 Steps for Preprocessing in Object Detection
 <details><summary>Data acquisition:</summary> The first step is to acquire the data that will be used to train and test the YOLOv5 model.
 This can be done by collecting images and annotations of the objects that need to be detected.</details><br>

-Data cleaning: The next step is to clean the data by removing any irrelevant or duplicate data, and ensuring that the data is of high quality.
-This step is important to ensure that the model is only trained on relevant and accurate data.
+<details><summary>Data cleaning:</summary> The next step is to clean the data by removing any irrelevant or duplicate data, and ensuring that the data is of high quality.
+This step is important to ensure that the model is only trained on relevant and accurate data.</details><br>

-Data annotation: Once the data is cleaned, it needs to be annotated in order to indicate the location of the objects that need to be detected.
-This step is usually done using annotation tools such as LabelImg, RectLabel, and Labelbox.
+<details><summary>Data annotation:</summary> Once the data is cleaned, it needs to be annotated in order to indicate the location of the objects that need to be detected.
+This step is usually done using annotation tools such as LabelImg, RectLabel, and Labelbox.</details><br>

-Data splitting: After the data is annotated, it needs to be split into training and testing sets.
-This is important to ensure that the model is tested on unseen data and to prevent overfitting.
+<details><summary>Data splitting:</summary> After the data is annotated, it needs to be split into training and testing sets.
+This is important to ensure that the model is tested on unseen data and to prevent overfitting.</details><br>

-Data normalization: The next step is to normalize the data.
-This can be done by rescaling the images to a uniform size and converting them to a format that is compatible with the YOLOv5 model.
+<details><summary>Data normalization:</summary> The next step is to normalize the data.
+This can be done by rescaling the images to a uniform size and converting them to a format that is compatible with the YOLOv5 model.</details><br>

-Data augmentation: To increase the diversity of the data and to make the model more robust to different variations in the data, data augmentation can be applied to the training data.
-This step can include techniques such as random cropping, flipping, and rotation of images.
+<details><summary>Data augmentation:</summary> To increase the diversity of the data and to make the model more robust to different variations in the data, data augmentation can be applied to the training data.
+This step can include techniques such as random cropping, flipping, and rotation of images.</details><br>

-Data preparation: Once the data is cleaned

 #### Data cleaning